jsidberry/distributed-jenkins-aws/README.md

 # Notes

+## ansible
+Ensure there is a proper `ansible.cfg` file in the same directory as this code.
+Once is incluided in this repo, however, please review the details of the configuration file for security and functionality purposes.

 ## terraform
 - setup your `variables.tf` file first for the initial variables
 - setup the `terraform.tfvars` file, which is not in this repo.
 You must create or have this separate for security reasons.